 Penstemon (beardtongues) is a very hearty and attractive native perennial that is sometimes mistakenly called Salvia.
 This good-looking, hearty plant produces an abundance of dainty red flowers throughout the spring.
 There are two varieties of Penstemon: Scarlet Bugler and Bandera Rocky Mountain.

 Be sure to read the back of the seed package carefully and select the right type for your zone.
 Follow package directions closely as some types of Penstemon germinate very quickly while others need to follow the freeze-thaw cycle.

 Lupine is a legume that comes in a wide variety of colors.
 The most famous of these is the Texas Bluebonnet.
 These perennials are a bit hard to get started because they do have specific soil requirements.
 Gardeners often find that their lupines do well in the first season but do not return to the second seed.

 When growing lupines, it is very important that you understand the type of soil they need and provide it reliably so that they can continue to thrive and reproduce year after year.
 Lupine seeds are large and resemble beans or peas.

 They have a very hard outer shell that must be slightly breached to facilitate successful germination.
 You can abrade this coating with sandpaper or soak seeds overnight in warm water to facilitate the germination process.

 Native Columbine is the state flower of Colorado, and it is a lovely and hardy native perennial.
 There are actually two types: Rocky Mountain Columbine and Canadian Columbine.

 Be sure to check the back of the package to select the right type for your zone.
-Also be sure to check the date on the package.
-When planting Columbine, it is very important to have fresh seed.
+Also, be sure to check the date on the package.
+When planting Columbine, it is very important to have fresh seeds.